jarrvis/st-lazy/readme.md

 ## What is it?
-`st-lazy` is [Stencil](https://stenciljs.com/) collection of tools for lazy loading.
-Beating heart of this library is `@Lazy` decorator that allows you to call component method as the user scrolls component into the viewport.
-On supported browsers (Chrome and chrome based browsers, Firefox and Edge) it uses [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to accomplish this functionality.
-For Safari and IE it simply falls back to setTimeout.
+`st-lazy` is a collection of tools (web components) for lazy loading.
+You can use them everywhere (any framework: React, Angular, Vue etc.) without any dependency (doesn't matter if you use SSR with templating system like JSP or CSR).
+Beating heart of this library is a [Stencil](https://stenciljs.com/) `@Lazy` decorator that allows you to call component method as the user scrolls component into the viewport.
+For Stencil devs: `@Lazy` is being exported in this module so you can easily use it in your Stencil projects.
+On supported browsers (Chrome and chrome based browsers, Firefox and Edge) `st-lazy` uses [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to accomplish this functionality.
+For Safari and IE it simply falls back to setTimeout unless you use polyfill.
 Inspired by [st-img](https://github.com/jgw96/st-img)

 ## Polyfilling
 If you want `st-lazy` to work everywhere (also on IE and Safari) use polyfill.
 You can pop this script tag: